Last Updated on 15 December, 2020 by Veronica

 The Golden Tower of Seville is a tower of the eleventh century built defensively and indicated access to the port of Seville.

-I have read in different places, and I also listened to a history teacher with his students who were hiking hat the name of this tower came to be for several reasons.
-One such reason is that some say that because of the material built from, sunlight gave it a golden tone and hence the name.
+I have read in different places, and I also listened to a history teacher with his students who were hiking that the name of this tower came to be for several reasons.

 Neighborhood of Triana

-The route that I took was from the bridge of the Torre de Oro (bridge of San Telmo) crossing to Triana’s neighborhood.
 Around here, I walked down Calle Betis to the Castle of San Jorge and the Puente de Triana.
 From there, I wandered a little through this famous Sevillian neighborhood.

 I visited its market, toured some of its streets, photographed its bridge, and enjoyed its colorful Betis street from the other side of the river.

-Triana is a fishing district, cradle of bullfighters and artists, with many tapas bars (you have to try some if), and beautiful views.
+Triana is a fishing district, cradle of bullfighters and artists, many tapas bars (you have to try some if), and beautiful views.
 It is a neighborhood to fall in love with Seville.

 Bridge of Isabel II or Puente de Triana

 This bridge that connects the two banks of Seville is one of the most beautiful in the city.
-On one side of the bridge, you can enjoy the Sevillian skyline’s views with its cathedral, the Giralda, and the Torre de Oro.
-On the other side, the beautiful views of the Barrio de Triana and its colorful houses.
+You can enjoy the Sevillian skyline’s views with its cathedral, the Giralda, and the Torre del Oro on one side of the bridge.

 Paseo de Cristóbal Colón (Barrio del Arenal)

 After visiting the Barrio de Triana, I crossed the Guadalquivir river, turned left, and went to the Lonja del Barranco market.
-Although it was April, it was boiling, and a beer never hurts, hehehe.
-Then I was walking along the promenade next to the river and headed towards the Plaza de España.
+Although it was April, it was boiling, and a beer never hurt, lol.

-In the Paseo Colon you will find the Plaza de Toros, the Maestranza Theater and the Torre del Oro.
+In the Paseo Colon, you will find the Plaza de Toros, the Maestranza Theater and the Torre del Oro.

 I do not visit what is related to bulls because I wouldn’t say I like this practice.
-So I continue along the same path, which once crossed the bridge changes its name to Paseo de las Delicias.
+So I continue along the same path, which once crossed the bridge, changes its name to Paseo de las Delicias.

 Walk of the Delights

-On the Paseo de las Delicias you pass in front of the San Telmo Palace and the Costurero de la Reina Exposition Center 1929.
-My tour continues along the Avenida de Maria Luisa to the Museum of Science House, past the Casino de la Exhibition – Teatro Lope de Vega and from there I go to the Plaza de España.
+My tour continues along the Avenida de Maria Luisa to the Museum of Science House, past the Casino de la Exhibition – Teatro Lope de Vega.
+From there I go to the Plaza de España.

 Square of Spain of Seville